rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 | Medium          | Up to 300 | Up to 3000 | 8     | 32 GB |
 | Large           | Up to 500 | Up to 5000 | 16    | 64 GB |

+Refer to RKE documentation for more detailed information on [RKE general requirements](https://rke.docs.rancher.com/os).

 ### Docker